 Do the scratch test.
 Green tissue lives below a healthy oak tree’s bark.
 However, if this tissue is brown or yellow, the tree is probably dying.
 Be careful performing this test; wounds in an oak can be invitations to disease.

 Oak galls are abnormal, usually rounded growths on the leaves, twigs, and branches; they come in many sizes.
 Fusiform rust is a pine disease that spreads from pine to oak back to pine again; yellow to black spots appear on the leaves.

 Sooty mold grows on honeydew, a sticky liquid excreted by plant-sucking insects; dark mold covers leaves and limbs.
 Oak borers tunnel under the bark.
 And defoliators such as caterpillars, sponge moths, cankerworms, and Japanese beetles can eat your leaves.

 A stressed tree is more liable to “catch” a disease.
 Many times, disease enters through wounds caused by construction, pruning, insects, lawn mowers, and weed trimmers.
 Drought and too much moisture can attract molds and bacteria.

 Call the Doctor

 There’s a time and place for professionals, and severely sick oak trees often require the help of licensed arborists.
-If you haven’t been able to remedy the issue in one or two growing seasons, and the disease is one that will ultimately kill the tree, it’s time to bring in support.
+If you haven’t been able to remedy the issue in one or two growing seasons, and the disease will ultimately kill the tree, it’s time to bring in support.

-For severely damaged arbors, particularly those that are prone to windthrow and breakage, it is always best to seek out a licensed, insured, and experienced tree care expert.
-With some varieties reaching heights of 100-feet, oaks need to be handled carefully and skillfully.
+For severely damaged arbors, particularly those prone to wind and breakage, it is always best to seek out a licensed, insured, and experienced tree care expert.
+With some varieties reaching heights of 100 feet, oaks need to be handled carefully and skillfully.